farooquiusman/cs-4641-ml-project/README.md

 ## Methods
 ### Supervised Learning
-#### Support Vector Machines:
-This method can be used for both classification and regression tasks.
-For house price prediction, a regression task, it visually represents the connection between input features and the predicted house prices using a regression line.

 #### Random Forest Regressor:
 This approach predicts continuous numerical values and captures intricate and nonlinear associations between house prices and features.
 A mix of  parametric and non-parametric regression provides the most accurate models [2].